 - Celebrities who stayed there

-- An important event you hosted
+- A significant event you hosted

 Explain what makes you special

-If something is interesting about your processes or something you do better than anyone else, don’t be shy about boasting: “Do you know we source all our ingredients from the local farmers’ market?” or “We welcome all our guests with this basket of goodies freshly baked in our bakery.”
+If something is interesting about your processes or something you do better than anyone else, don’t be shy about boasting.
+“Do you know we source all our ingredients from the local farmers’ market?” or “We welcome all our guests with this basket of goodies freshly baked in our bakery.”

 Showcase your customer

-Do you have customers who are honeymooning at your hotel and wouldn’t mind posing for a photo for your Facebook page?
+Do you have customers who are honeymooning at your hotel, and wouldn’t mind posing for a photo for your Facebook page?
 A group of college friends who are at their yearly reunion?
 A woman taking her mother on a trip?
 Share their stories!